nelci592/reporting-docs/designing-reports/styling-reports/style-inheritance-and-overriding.md

 * AttributeSelector

-* StyleSelectorwhere the order is from bottom to top.
+* StyleSelector where the order is from bottom to top.
 This means that a      		__StyleSelector__ has precedence over the other Selectors.

-By default the order of the __Style Rules__ in the collection determines
-      		how styles are applied and the order is from bottom (last) to top (first).
+By default the order of the __Style Rules__ in the collection determines        		how styles are applied and the order is from bottom (last) to top (first).
 Exception from this rule is the       		__TypeSelector__ where the more specific the rule is, the higher precedence it has.
 For example        	a Style Rule for a __TextBox__ will have precedence over a style rule for  	__ReportItemBase__ despite their order in the style sheet.

 If several rules match the same Selectors, the last Style Rule has precedence.